How to remove mouth sores: canker causes, types and treatment

 Mouth sores can present various symptoms depending on the type you have (cold sores, canker sores, etc.).
 In most cases, you will notice some variation of a lesion or blister on or in your mouth, as well as redness and inflammation.
 You may even feel pain or discomfort before even seeing the mouth sore.

-Below you can learn about some of the specific symptoms caused by different types of mouth sores:
+Below you can learn about some of the specific symptoms you can experience depending on different types of mouth sores:

 What causes mouth sores?